Must Love Dogs: How to Attract Pet Parents to Your Restaurant

 Ready to generate some real puppy love with your pooch parents?
 Come up with a few items on your menu specifically for dogs.
 This can be as simple as offering rawhide bones or other treats or as inventive as creating a few dog-friendly dishes like beef patties or chicken breast strips.
 Offering dog-friendly menu options will help keep the dogs busy while their owners dine in peace.
 Your customers (and their dogs) will love you for it.

 Take a page out of the Starbucks playbook by offering pet parents a simple-to-make frothy beverage.
-On the coffee giant's "secret menu," popular "puppuccinos" are an excellent draw for humans who enjoy pampering their pups as they sip on their own morning brew.
+On the coffee giant's "secret menu," popular "puppuccinos" are an excellent draw for humans who enjoy pampering their pups while they sip their own morning brew.

 Note: Be sure to work with a veterinarian or dog nutritional expert when creating a dog menu.